byronbytes/NoLexa/README.md

 ### Resources
-Mainly saved for later, but these will come in handy for the future, and if you want to help out with new features, here's the way to start.
+These resources are meant for development, but if you want to PR this is a good place to start.

 https://www.automatetheplanet.com/adb-cheat-sheet/